junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 <br>

 "I'm here, Dean.
 Wake up.
 I'm right here."
 Cas shakes his shoulder gently, and Dean starts awake.
 He realizes his body is shaking like a leaf, as if he's been sobbing all this time.
-Cas's arms round him over, their chests touching.
+Cas's arms surround him, their chests touching.

 "Cas," Dean tries.
 His voice raspy.